jasonho2/springboard_relaxinc_takehomechallenge/README.md

 # springboard_relaxinc_takehomechallenge

 This repository contains my take home challenge for Relax Inc. from Springboard's Data Science Career Track bootcamp.
 The objective of this challenge is to predict user adoption for a product given user data and user login activity.
+The task is pasted below:

 The  data  is  available  as  two  attached  CSV  files:

-takehome_user_engagement. csv
-takehome_users . csv
+takehome_user_engagement. csv, takehome_users . csv

 The  data  has  the  following  two  tables: